Academics

 "The Berlin excursion was certainly a highlight of the program!
 The class bonded a lot over this trip!
 And most of the ideas for the Capstone Project came from the presentations we were given in Berlin." - from program evaluation

 The program includes a multiple-day study trip that allows participants to learn how theory is put into practice in the real world.
-In 2022 and 2023, students visited various companies, firms and organizations in Berlin (read an article about the 2022 trip).
+In past years, students visited companies, firms and organizations in Berlin, Potsdam and Frankfurt.
+Participants have visited, among others, YPOG, a leading law firm that has established its own legal solutions unit, Flightright a European start-up that embodies one approach to how legal technology can increase Access to Justice, RA Micro, a law firm that has implemented legal techology in its day-to-day operations, and the Hasso Plattner Institute in Potsdam (read an article about the 2022 trip).

 Schedule